-Now on the right hand side of the page list the person the media should contact for any followup questions or comments.
+On the right-hand side of the page, list the person the media should contact with an followup questions.

-The first line should read: Contact: PERSON’S NAME.
+The first line should read: Contact: First Name Last Name

 The line under it should include the phone number (with area code) of the contact.

-That is acceptable, as is listing both a phone number and an email address of the contact.
+An email address is also acceptable, as is listing both a phone number and an email address of the contact.

-You always want to make it as easy is possible for the press to get ahold of you.
+You always want to make it as easy is possible for the press to get in touch with you.